aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/drawobject/_index.md

 ### getShape() {#getShape--}

+<b>@deprecated.</b> Please use the 'shape' property instead.
 Indicates the Shape object when rendering.
 All properties of shape can be accessed.

 ```javascript
 getShape() : Shape;